mindspore-ai/docs/docs/mindinsight/docs/source_en/training_visual_design.md

 #### Training Job

-MindInsight uses directories to distinguish different training jobs.
+MindSpore Insight uses directories to distinguish different training jobs.
 To distinguish training log files of different training jobs, you need to specify the directory for storing training log files for both `SummaryCollector` and `SummaryRecord`.
 Training log files in the same directory are considered as the training data generated in the same training job.
 Training log files in different directories are considered as the training data generated in different training jobs.

-In MindInsight code, a training job is called a TrainJob.
+In MindSpore Insight code, a training job is called a TrainJob.
 A TrainJob ID is the name of the directory where the training log is located, for example, ./train_my_lenet_1.

 During a training process, a lineage data file (whose name ends with _lineage) and a training process data file (whose name ends with_MS) are generated.
 The lineage data mainly describes an invariant attribute of the training from a global perspective, for example, a dataset path used for training, an optimizer used for training, and user-defined lineage information.
 The most prominent feature of the lineage data file is that it does not change during the training process.
 The training process data mainly describes a change status of the training, for example, a loss value, parameter distribution, and image data sent to the model in a step.
 The most prominent feature of the training process data file is that each step changes.